Karumi/SwiftMonad/README.md

 # SwiftMonad

-This is not a Library, is only Pedagogical materials to help explain and understand, what is a Monad and How it could implmented in Swift.
+This is not a Library, is only pedagogical materials to help explain and understand, what is a Monad and How it could implmented in Swift.

 - Monoid
 - MonoidalCategory